 If parents/carers are in receipt of the benefits listed below and are unable to make a voluntary contribution, the school will contribute a voluntary contribution on their behalf.
 This voluntary contribution will be funded from Pupil Premium funding, which is part of the school's formula budget.
-The benefits are Income support, Income based jobseeker's allowance, income related Employment and Support Allowance, Child Tax Credit (providing that they are not entitled to Working Tax Credit and have an annual income, assessed by the Inland Revenue, that does not exceed £16,190 for the year 2017-18); support under Part VI of the Immigration and Asylum Act 1999, the guaranteed element of Pension Credit, Working Tax Credit run-on - paid for 4 weeks after you stop qualifying for Working Tax Credit, Universal Credit.
+The benefits are Income support, Income based jobseeker's allowance, income related Employment Support Allowance, Child Tax Credit (providing that they are not entitled to Working Tax Credit and have an annual income, assessed by the Inland Revenue, that does not exceed £16,190 for the year 2018-19); support under Part VI of the Immigration and Asylum Act 1999, the guaranteed element of Pension Credit, Working Tax Credit run-on - paid for 4 weeks after you stop qualifying for Working Tax Credit, Universal Credits (net income of £7,400 as assessed by earnings from up to three most recent assessment periods).
 The Headteacher will advise all parents/carers of the right to claim free activities if they are receiving these benefits.
 Proof of receipt of the above entitlements will need to be shown to the school.
 Parents/carers will need to make an appointment to see the School Business Manager with their documentation.
 There may be a reduction in fees for music tuition for children whose families are in receipt of these benefits.
 Please see the Headteacher.